 Park Ji-Sung also nowhere to be seen, but I saw how excited he got when the chance was there for him to meet the once-Man Utd footballer.
 The little boy in him that I have never seen before.
 Pretty fantastic :)

-Since it was our last night in Seoul, we decided to not take the taxi and enjoy subways, which was a right decision because we got to do last minute subway-underground shopping.
+Since it was our last night in Seoul, we decided to not take the taxi and enjoy subways, which was the right decision because we got to do last-minute subway-underground shopping.
 We found their 'Daiso' and boy, everything was so cheap in there!

 If only there were more space in my luggage!
-It was such a torture to walk out of the shop, letting go of so many things that I really wanted althought 90% of those things are not needs.
+It was such a torture to walk out of the shop, letting go of so many things that I really wanted although 90% of those things are not needed.
 Heh.
 I will be back, Seoul.
 You just wait.